AdrianWilczynski/RunTerminalCommand/README.md

 # Terminal Command Shortcuts

-Run predefined terminal commands from explorer's context menu.
+Run predefined terminal commands from explorer's context menu or Command Palette.

 ## See how it works